What Does a Project Manager Do? A Peek at These Process Pros

 1Burning-Glass.com (analysis of 289,300 project manager job postings, Dec.
 01, 2020 - Nov.
 30, 2021)

-2Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment Statistics, [accessed January 2022] https://www.onetonline.org/link/summary/13-1082.00.
-Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries.
+2Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment Statistics, [information accessed January 2022] https://www.onetonline.org/link/summary/13-1082.00.
 Employment conditions in your area may vary.

 3“Project Management Job Growth and Talent Gap 2017 – 2027.”
 Project Management Institute, 2017.
 (Accessed January 2022). https://www.pmi.org/-/media/pmi/documents/public/pdf/learning/job-growth-report.pdf